Bachelor of Engineering

 Applicants must be eligible, or have earned credit, for Mathematics 1000 (Calculus I).

 Newfoundland and Labrador high school students must complete Advanced Mathematics 3200 with a minimum grade of 75%.
 Academic Mathematics 3201 is not acceptable.
 Calculus 3208 is recommended.
 Students who complete Calculus 3208 are eligible to write the Calculus Placement Test; successful students will receive credit for Math 1000 and can proceed to Math 1001.

-Out-of-province high school students must complete a Grade 12 level advanced mathematics course and write the Mathematics Placement Test with a score of at least 75%.
+Out-of-province high school students must complete a Grade 12 level advanced mathematics course with a score of at least 75%.
 Alternatively, students who have taken a differential calculus course can write the Calculus Placement Test and obtain permission from the program officer.

 Completion of International Baccalaureate (IB) Higher Level Mathematics with a score of five or completion of Advanced Placement Mathematics (Calculus AB or BC) with a score of three or higher will be accepted as equivalent credit for Mathematics 1000.
 Completion of IB Standard Level Mathematics with a score of four will allow for registration in Mathematics 1000.

 You must be eligible to register for Chemistry 1050 and Physics 1050 and 1051 in Engineering One.
 Students who have completed Chemistry 3202 (or equivalent) in high school will be eligible for admission to Chemistry 1050 in Engineering One.
 It is strongly recommended that students complete Physics 3204 (or equivalent) in high school prior to registering for Physics 1050.